Oziomajnr/PgnToGif/README.md

 # PgnToGif
-A mobile application to help convert chess pin files to animated gifs
+A mobile application to help convert chess PGN files to animated gifs

 See how PGNs work from this article https://en.wikipedia.org/wiki/Portable_Game_Notation